 Monitoring your virtual agent’s performance is the key to creating a seamless employee experience.
 This list of seven metrics is not exhaustive by any means, but it’s a great place to start.

-Depending on your employee service goals, you can add other metrics to this list or just focus on optimizing one or two for now.
+Depending on your employee experience goals, you can add other metrics to this list or just focus on optimizing one or two for now.
 Maxing out these stats will transform your organization, from saving time and money to redefining the entire support experience.